LincolnLandForensics/HodgePodge/BenfordsLaw/README.md

 Deviations from the expected distribution can signal manipulation or anomalies in the data.
 The blue line gives a baseline of what Benford's law should look like, as a baseline.

-## Manipulated Data (Red column)
-The Manipulated Data section simulates financial values that are artificially rounded to the nearest thousand, creating unnaturally uniform distributions.
-These values do not follow the logarithmic pattern predicted by Benford’s Law, which typically governs organic datasets.
-By comparing the first-digit frequency of this manipulated data to Benford's expected distribution, the model helps demonstrate how fabricated or tampered numbers diverge from statistical norms.

-## Authentic Data (Green column)
-The Authentic Data section contains numerical values that are naturally occurring and statistically organic.
-These figures are either real-world samples or generated using randomization techniques that closely mimic legitimate datasets.
-They tend to follow Benford’s Law, which predicts the frequency of first digits in many naturally formed datasets.

 ## Chi-Square Test
 The Chi-Square Test is a statistical method used to evaluate whether observed frequencies in a dataset differ significantly from expected frequencies under a certain hypothesis.